Anty120/Presidendle/README.md

 # Presidendle
-Wordle Clone But For President's Country!
+Wordle Clone / Guessing Game But For U.S Presidents